Flutter vs. React Native Comparison: What to Choose to Build a Mobile App in 2022

 Talking about some Flutter vs. React Native trends, Flutter’s popularity has grown by 9% through 2019-2020 while React Native’s remains the same.

-Taking this dynamic, we can say that Flutter vs. React Native 2021 popularity rating is highly likely to be dominated by Flutter.
+Taking into account this dynamic, we can say that in terms of Flutter vs. React Native 2022 popularity rating Flutter will also dominate.

 Flutter vs. React Native future: Flutter wins.